For buying a new policy call 094444 48899. For customer service call 1860 425 0000.

 Posted by Royal Sundaram on 02 May 2018

-Are you just entering college?
-First year in the workforce?
-Then a two-wheeler is something that will help you throughout your journey.
-It’s convenient to ride and park, simpler to maintain than a four-wheeler, and fun to use.
+Two-wheelers are the preferred modes of private vehicle for daily commute in India.
+A two-wheeler is convenient to ride and park, simpler to maintain than a four-wheeler, and fun to use.

-.
-Take it out for a test drive, get it inspected by a third-party individual, and ask the seller all types of questions you can.
+If you are the one purchasing a two-wheeler model never buy it without checking it out.
+Take it out for a test drive, get it inspected by a third-party individual, and ask the seller all the relevant questions.

 Documents needed for two-wheeler transfer in normal sale and purchase:

-- • Form 29 must be filled along with the signature copy of the seller
+1. Form 29 must be filled along with the signed copy of the seller.

-- • If the two wheeler is brought from RTO, then one needs to produce an NOC.
+2. If the two-wheeler is brought from RTO, then one needs to produce an NOC.
 If the two-wheeler is transferred from a different state, then you need to produce the NOC of entry tax.
 In this case, the vehicle should be less than 30 months old.

-- • You need to submit the copy of original RC, tax paid receipts, passport sized photographs, tax paid receipts to the seller.
+3. The buyer needs to submit the copy of original RC, tax paid receipts, passport-sized photographs, tax paid receipts to the seller.

-- • If the seller is buying a two wheeler on loan, then an NOC by the financier or banker needs to be produced to the registering authority during the time of transfer
+4. If the seller is buying a two-wheeler on loan, then an NOC by the financier or banker needs to be produced to the registering authority during the time of transfer.

 Documents needed for two-wheeler transfer in case of the death of the owner:

-- • You need to fill form TCA and TCR if it’s a transport vehicle like trucks, lories, etc.
+2. The buyer needs to fill form TCA and TCR if it is a transport vehicle like trucks, lorries, etc.

-- • You have to submit the original RC, tax paid receipts, insurance, emission test, passport sized photographictures, address proof of the seller, etc. According to the Central Motor Vehicles Rule, these documents have to be submitted along with a registration fee to the registration authority.
+4. The buyer has to submit the original RC, tax paid receipts, insurance, emission test, passport-sized photographs, address proof of the seller, etc. According to the Central Motor Vehicles Rule, these documents have to be submitted along with a registration fee to the registration authority.

-- a.
-Three copies of Form 28 is No Objection certificate
+1. Three copies of Form 28 is No Objection certificate.

-- b.
-Two copies of Form 29 notifies the RTO about the two-wheeler sale.
+2. Two copies of Form 29 notifying the RTO about the two-wheeler sale.

-- c.
-Two copies of Form 30 to the RTO.
-Buyer needs to submit this.
+1. Two copies of Form 30 to the RTO.

-- o The buyer must submit an application form for the transfer of two wheeler’s ownership at the same RTO where the two wheeler was registered earlier
+1. The buyer must submit an application form for the transfer of two wheeler’s ownership at the same RTO where the two-wheeler was registered earlier

-- o Submit form no. 29 and form no. 30 at the directorate of transport office along with other original documents such as tax paid receipts, RC, insurance, passport sized photograph, address proof of the seller, etc.
+2. Submit form no. 29 and form no. 30 at the directorate of transport office along with other original documents such as tax paid receipts, RC, insurance, passport-sized photographs, address proof of the seller, etc.

-- o Just after the verification from the registering authority, the ownership documents and two wheeler insurance documents will be transferred to the new owner within a period of 14 days.
+3. Just after the verification from the registering authority, the ownership documents and two-wheeler insurance documents will be transferred to the new owner within a period of 14 days.

-- o If both the buyers and sellers reside in the same state, then the buyer needs to provide all the transfer details to the registration authority within two weeks.
-And if in case, both the parties reside in different states, then the buyer will only have the time of 45 days so as to report to the registering authority about all the details related to the transfer.
+4. If both, the buyer and seller, reside in the same state, then the buyer needs to provide all the transfer details to the registration authority within two weeks.
+And if in case, both the parties reside in different states, then the buyer will only have the time of 45 days to report to the registering authority about all the details related to the transfer.

-- o If the owner of the two wheeler dies due to any mishap or unfortunate incident, then the buyer of 2-wheeler should inform the registering authority along with the required documents and death certificate.
+5. If the owner of the two-wheeler dies due to any mishap or unfortunate incident, then the buyer of 2-wheeler should inform the registering authority along with the required documents and death certificate.
 After all this, you can apply for an ownership transfer within three months.

 Things to be done while transferring the ownership of your two-wheeler

-Whenever you want to dispose your two wheeler, there are certain things that you should be careful about.
-Transferring the ownership of your vehicle also involves the transfer of all the relevant documents to the new owner.
-One of the most important things involved are transfer of ownership and transfer of two-wheeler insurance policy.
-Following are the things to be done while transferring the ownership of your two wheeler
+Whenever someone wants to sell their two-wheeler, there are certain things that they should be careful about.
+Transferring the ownership of the vehicle also involves the transfer of all the relevant documents to the new owner.
+One of the most important things involved is the transfer of ownership and transfer of two-wheeler insurance policy.
+Following are the things to be done while transferring the ownership of the two-wheeler

-After submitting all the documents to the RTO officer, who will verify all your details and put his signature on the application form.
-You need to pay a certain fee and submit all your documents to the clerk.
-The clerk will then provide you with an acknowledgment receipt.
+After submitting all the documents, the RTO officer will verify all the details and put his signature on the application form.
+The buyer needs to pay a certain fee and submit all their documents to the clerk.
+The clerk will then provide the buyer with an acknowledgement receipt.

 While these are the most important documents, make sure they are genuine.
-Ask for original copies and soft copies for verification.
-Once you are satisfied, go ahead with the purchase.
+Always ask for original copies and soft copies for verification.
+Once you are satisfied, go ahead with the purchase or sale.